 When we do not separate someone’s actual behaviour from our interpretation of it, we can end up in a conflict loop.
 For example, say a manager accused a colleague of behaving unprofessionally at work.
 The manager might think they are stating a fact: their colleague is unprofessional.
 But that’s really an interpretation of the behaviour.
 It’s making a judgment about them.
-The behaviour that was actually observed — which caused the manager to get upset — is that the colleague interrupted him during a work meeting.
+The behaviour that caused the manager to get upset is that the colleague interrupted him during a work meeting.
 A conflict loop goes something like this:

-- We select a piece of information — the other person’s behaviour — to focus on.
+- Select information: We select a piece of information to focus on such as the other person’s behaviour.
 This is our factual observation.

-- We form an opinion based on this limited amount of information.
+- Form opinion: We form an opinion based on this limited amount of information.
 In conflict, the observation is interpreted negatively.

-- We express our opinion and negative emotions as if they are facts about the other person.
+- Express opinion: We express our opinion and negative emotions as if they are facts about the other person.

-- The other person does not want to be seen negatively and reacts defensively.
+- React defensively: The other person does not want to be seen negatively and reacts defensively.

-- We see the other person’s defensive behaviours and it confirms our thinking that this person would never be able to have a reasonable discussion with us.
+- Confirms thinking: We see the other person’s defensive behaviours and it confirms our thinking that this person would never be able to have a reasonable discussion with us.

 Another way to avoid conflict loops is to question your assumptions about what another person’s motives or intentions are.
 Next time you find yourself making a negative assumption about someone else’s intentions, stop for a moment and re-examine the facts.
 Are there things you aren’t sure of?
 Is it possible the other person wasn’t making an attack but stating an opinion?
 Is it possible they meant something else?